AdobeDocs/experience-manager-65.en/help/assets/content-fragments/content-fragments-managing.md

 >[!CAUTION]
 >
 >To edit a content fragment you need [the appropriate permissions](/help/sites-developing/customizing-content-fragments.md#asset-permissions).
-Please contact your system administrator if you are experiencing issues.
+Contact your system administrator if you are experiencing issues.

 >[!CAUTION]
 >
 >To edit a content fragment you need the appropriate permissions.
-Please contact your system administrator if you are experiencing issues.
+Contact your system administrator if you are experiencing issues.

 1. Use the **Assets** console to navigate to the location of your content fragment.
 1. Open the fragment for editing, by either: